sortecoevo/sortee/content/blog/2024_a_step_by_step_guide_to_making_sense_of_complex_models_using_data_simulations.md

 - simulation
 - models
 - validation
+- journal-club
-title: "A step-by-step guide to making sense of complex models using data simulations"
+title: "Journal Club: A step-by-step guide to making sense of complex models using data simulations"
 ---
 &nbsp;